-An abstract Spend description, as described in § 3.6 'Spend Transfers, Output Transfers, and their Descriptions' on p.
-17, is encoded in a transaction as an instance of a SpendDescription type as follows:
+An abstract Spend description, as described in §3.6 'Spend Transfers, Output Transfers, and their Descriptions' on p.
+17, is encoded in a transaction as an instance of a SpendDescriptionV4 or SpendDescriptionV5 type:

 Bytes Name Data Type Description 32 CV byte[32] A value commitment to the value of the input note, LEBS2OSP 256 (repr J (cv)).
 32 † anchor byte[32] A root of the Sapling note commitment tree at some block height in the past, LEBS2OSP 256 ($rt^{Sapling}$).
 32 nullifier byte[32] The nullifier of the input note , nf.
-32 rk byte[32] The randomized validating key for spendAuthSig, LEBS2OSP ${256}$ (repr ${\rm J}(\rm rk)$).
+32 rk byte[32] The randomized validating key for spendAuthSig, LEBS2OSP 256 (repr J (rk)).
 192 † zkproof byte[192] An encoding of the zk-SNARK proof $\pi{ZKSpend}$ (see § 5.4.10.2 'Groth16' on p.
-101).
+105).
 64 † spendAuthSig byte[64] A signature authorizing this Spend.

-[†] The anchor,zkproof, andspendAuthSig fields are only present in a Spend description if the transaction version is 4.
-For version 5 transactions, all Spend descriptions share the same anchor, which is encoded once as the anchorSapling field of the transaction as described in §7.1 'Transaction Encoding and Consensus' on p.
-113. The zkproof and spendAuthSig fields of a Spend description have been moved into the vSpendProofsSapling and vSpendAuthSigsSapling fields respectively of version 5 transactions.
+† The anchor, zkproof, and spendAuthSig fields are only present in a Spend description if the transaction version is 4.
+For v5 transactions, all Spend descriptions share the same anchor, which is encoded once as the anchorSapling field of the transaction as described in §7.1 Transaction Encoding and Consensus' on p.
+116. The zkproof and spendAuthSig fields have been moved into vSpendProofsSapling and vSpendAuthSigsSapling respectively for v5.

-Consensus rule: LEOS2IP256 (anchorSapling), if present, MUST be less than q{J} .
+Consensus rule: LEOS2IP256 (anchorSapling), if present, MUST be less than $q{\mathbb{J}}$.